laravel-enso/documents/README.md

 - comes with a `Documentable` trait that can be quickly added to the model you want to give this functionality to
 - offers various configuration options, including the option to delete all attached documents to a Documentable entity, when it gets deleted
+- creates a `Document` model that has a `documentable` morphTo relationship
+- polymorphic relationships are used, which makes it possible to attach documents to any other entity
+- once documents are attached to an entity, you should not be able to delete the entity without deciding what you want to do with the associated documents.
+This is configurable in the options, see below

 ### Configuration & Usage